Satyam653/spotify_music_clone/README.md

 # spotify_music_clone
-This is a spotify music clone app using css and html
+This is a spotify music clone frontend webpage using css and html